syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/WebKit-HTML-converter.md

 # WebKit HTML converter

-## Downloading Syncfusion Essential Studio WebKit HTML converter Add-on installer
+## Downloading Syncfusion<sup style="font-size:70%">&reg;</sup>  Essential Studio<sup style="font-size:70%">&reg;</sup>  WebKit HTML converter Add-on installer

-1. Essential Studio WebKit HTML converter Add On installer can be downloaded from your account’s [download](https://help.syncfusion.com/common/essential-studio/download) section.
+1. Essential Studio<sup style="font-size:70%">&reg;</sup>  WebKit HTML converter Add On installer can be downloaded from your account’s [download](https://help.syncfusion.com/common/essential-studio/download) section.

-2. Syncfusion WebKit HTML converter Add On installer can be downloaded based on your license.
+2. Syncfusion<sup style="font-size:70%">&reg;</sup>  WebKit HTML converter Add On installer can be downloaded based on your license.
 Refer [this](https://www.syncfusion.com/kb/10442/who-can-access-source-license) KB for the WebKit HTML converter license.

 3. WebKit HTML converter Add On installer can be downloaded from the setup downloads page by clicking the **More Download Option** button.